Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 All of the "balk" rules in baseball are designed to make it harder for the pitcher to "deceive" the runners.
 It's even considered a balk if the pitcher accidentally drops the ball on the ground while he's on the pitching rubber!

-If It Sticks In The Catchers Mask The Runners Celebrate
+5. If It Sticks In the Catchers Mask, the Runners Celebrate

 A catcher has a very hard job behind the plate.
 He wears a lot of heavy and hot equipment, he has to block fastballs that the pitcher throws in the dirt, and he gets hit in the face a lot by foul balls.